 I'm waiting for the person from customer service, who I spoke to, to give me a call and see what can be done about the problem.
 The front of my doors now are ruined.

 You can see the difference a little bit when the light is off, but when the light comes on, their is about a 2 inch discoloration appearing on the white part, that surrounds the glass.

-I sure hope they can come up with a solution, as the product works great,
+I sure hope they can come up with a solution, as the product works great, except for that.

 Also, have any of you used the product on the racks to clean them?
 I've always soaked mine, rather than leave them in during the self-cleaning cycle, because it dulls them and they don't slide as well.